 I am always a bit torn when talking about fire assistance products.
 On one hand, I am a purist and feel that I should be able to get a fire going by rubbing two sticks together or just by using my ferro rod.
 There are plenty of survival scenarios where I would not have char cloth or any of these other products with me.
 Nevertheless, I also believe in giving myself the best possible chances of survival.

 I intentionally go on outings without these products to develop the ability to overcome these challenges without assistance.
-That being said if I was bugging out today and grabbing my pack and my family to head for the wilderness, you can bet I would pack these products.
-Each one of these items works differently, so I suggest trying them about before your life is on the line.
+That being said if I was bugging out today and grabbing my pack and my family to head for the wilderness, you can bet I would pack these products in each of our survival kits.
+Each of them works differently, so I suggest trying them about before your life is on the line.